CrossRef/event-data-user-guide/docs/sources/wikipedia.md

 ## What it is

 Wikipedia is the free encyclopedia that anyone can edit.
-We find references to Registered Content Items in page references and citations.
+We find references to registered content items in page references and citations.
 The Wikipedia Agent monitors all WikiMedia properties that are exposed via the MediaWiki Event Stream.
 This includes all Wikipedia sites, plus some other sites.

 One of the features of Wikipedia is that pages can be edited and each version is given a unique ID.
 Because of this, references can come and go over the course of a page's lifetime. **Event Data treats every version of a page as a separate entity** and reports on links from that page.
 This means that if a page is edited and a reference is added, it will record an Event for every reference in the old version and an also Event for every reference in the new version.
 Wikipedia pages change once they are created but Events don't.
 The stream of Events for a Wikipedia page describe its evolution over time.